Jonathan25J/Chika/readme.md

 OLLAMA_MODEL_MAX_OUTPUT_TOKEN_LENGTH = [MODEL MAX OUTPUT TOKEN LENGTH]
 ```
 - Replace the values inside the brackets `[]` with your values and remove the brackets itself
 - Run `docker compose up -d` or `docker compose -f docker-compose-nvidia-gpu.yml up` in case you have a Nvidia GPU.
-Look [here](https://hub.docker.com/r/ollama/ollama) if you are on Linux or have a AMD GPU
+Look [here](https://hub.docker.com/r/ollama/ollama) if you are on Linux and have a Nvidia GPU or have a AMD GPU
-- run `CD app`
-- run `npm install`
-- Run `node deploy-commands`
+- run `docker exec -it [CHIKA-CONTAINER] node deploy-commands`, replace `[CHIKA-CONTAINER]` with the right container name